Choosing your festival shoes is one of the most important decisions you’ll make when it comes to festivals. Your festival footwear has to be perfect.

 Oh my god I actually LOVE these.
+Are these the best festival shoes?
 The gold ones remind me of C3PO off Star Wars, but that makes me like theme even more.

 I was so jealous when the whole ‘light up shoes’ craze came in for kids, I was just that little bit too old to indulge.
 This could be my opportunity to play though!

 These light up shoes from Padgene come in a range of colours and sizes to suit all.
 You simply charge them up and they’re good to go.
 I quite like the idea of the black ones too – nice mature festival gadget for you!

 Check out the latest prices for the Padgene light up shoes on Amazon

 I think your festival footwear or Glastonbury shoes choice depends on what kind of festival goer you are.

 If you just want to stand around looking fabulous, you can wear the kind of festival footwear that lets you stand around looking fabulous.

 If you want to get stuck into moshpits, everything the festival has to offer and not to have to trudge back to your tent to change when they hurt / it gets too hot / too cold, then I’d say it’s a toss up between wellies and hiking boots as your music festival shoes.

 Or you could, like my friend and I did for Global Gathering one year, just go barefoot.
 Although for Glastonbury I’d say that’s a bloody stupid idea!

 Remember: what would you rather walk at least ten miles in the mud in?